vuejs/docs/src/guide/extras/web-components.md

 When building custom elements with Vue, the elements will rely on Vue's runtime.
 There is a ~16kb baseline size cost depending on how many features are being used.
 This means it is not ideal to use Vue if you are shipping a single custom element - you may want to use vanilla JavaScript, [petite-vue](https://github.com/vuejs/petite-vue), or frameworks that specialize in small runtime size.
 However, the base size is more than justifiable if you are shipping a collection of custom elements with complex logic, as Vue will allow each component to be authored with much less code.
 The more elements you are shipping together, the better the trade-off.

-If the custom elements will be used in an application that is also using Vue, you can choose to externalize Vue from the built bundle so that the elements will be using the same copy of Vue from the host application.
+If the custom elements are used in an application that is also using Vue, you can choose to externalize Vue from the built bundle so that the elements will be using the same copy of Vue from the host application.

 It is recommended to export the individual element constructors to give your users the flexibility to import them on-demand and register them with desired tag names.
 You can also export a convenience function to automatically register all elements.
 Here's an example entry point of a Vue custom element library: